Manasvi-Vedanta/Cortex/README.md

    ```bash
    python setup_database.py
    ```
-   This will create `genmentor.db` and populate it with ESCO data from the CSV files.
+   This will create `Cortex.db` and populate it with ESCO data from the CSV files.

 4. **Configure API keys (optional but recommended):**
    - Get a Google API key for Gemini